emiridbest/esusu2/README.md

 5. Writing test for the smart contract
 6. Adding user referral reward features
 7. Implementing social connect login for Twitter and GitHub
+8. Our `reward points` is an innovative approach to `gamification` where we are leveraging `ERC20` token standard to manage point allocation to increase transparency.

+### TO DO

+1. Implement phone number identifiers
+2. Manual smart contract review(Aderyn and Slither static analysis done)
+3. Get feedback on the feature and consider intergration into the final MVP
+4. Writing test for the other contracts
+5. Consider a different a smart contract to handle the referral system across all 3 contracts

 ### Overview